andrewdea/mta-info/README.md

 ## Map

 ![screenshot](./images/screenshot_402006.png "screenshot 402006")
 Each stop within the map contains all the information provided by the MTA, as well as a link to their bustime page ([example](https://bustime.mta.info/m/index?q=200884)).
 Unfortunately these are only usable on desktop (hyperlinks aren't allowed on the mobile app).
-With a phone, you'll have to [text the code to 511-123](https://bustime.mta.info/wiki/Help/SMSSearching).
+With a phone, you'll have to text the code to 511-123 [(see the MTA's instructions here)](https://bustime.mta.info/wiki/Help/SMSSearching).
 To make the map easier to navigate, stops are color-coded based on the direction of their route(s), and the stop-code is prominently displayed.

 ### How to use